 17)Check whole band through main loudspeakers.

 Now with the main volume turned up, check overall sound?
 Can the band still hear themselves ok?
 Are singers coming through clear?
 Do you need to adjust monitors a little bit?
-Have a walk around the room to hear what it sound like in different parts of the church building.
+Leave the tech booth and have a walk around the room to hear what it sound like in different parts of the church building.

 18)Debrief with worship band